tasharen/ngui/Assets/NGUI/ReadMe.txt

 -----------------

 2.0.6:
+- NEW: Added support for fonts packed into separate RGBA channels (read: eastern language fonts can now be 75% smaller).
 - NEW: UITooltip is now a part of NGUI's core rather than being in examples, allowing you to use it freely.
 - FIX: Unity should no longer crash when a second widget is added to the same game object.
 - FIX: UIDrawCall no longer updates the index buffer unless it needs to, resulting in increased performance.